gwtproject/gwt-site/src/main/markdown/eco/eco-system.md

 ## Releases

 GWT 2.10.0 removes the permutation for IE8, IE9 and IE10 and was the first release that had a new **groupId**.
-Besides the old groupId **com.google.gwt**, GWT can also be loaded with the new groubId: **org.gwtproject**.
+Besides the old groupId **com.google.gwt**, GWT can also be loaded with the new groupId: **org.gwtproject**.
 Starting from 2.11.0 GWT will only be available under the groupId of **org.gwtproject**.

 GWT 2.11.0 will be the first release that requires Java 11!

 Currently we have started the work on GWT 2.12.0.
 This release will focus on implementing new Java Language features.
+See the [roadmap](/oadmap.html) for more information.

-## Third Party Libraries
+## Third Party Dependencies

-Besides the GWT framework many third party libraries occurred.
-These libraries add new features to GWT or offer different approaches to do something in GWT.
+Besides the GWT framework many third party dependencies occurred.
+These dependencies add new features to GWT or offer different approaches to do something in GWT.
 It might be worth to take look:

 * [Archetype Creation](archetype.html)